open/close all folders

-- Timmy's mom has got a job as a weather girl and so Timmy's Dad got out a puppet looking just like Timmy's mom to be a mother to Timmy.
-He took it a little too far.
+- The Fairly OddParents!: Timmy's Mom gets a job as a weather girl, so his dad gets out a puppet of her to be a mother to Timmy.
+He takes it a little too far.

-Mom Puppet: I think you're being too harsh on Timmy.
+Mom Puppet: I think you're being too hard on Timmy.

 Timmy: No amount of therapy will ever make this moment okay.